 Teach at a Jewish middle or high school?
 Want to immerse yourself in the study of modern Jewish literature?
 Apply now for our Summer Seminar (with stipend)!

-Created by teachers for teachers, the Yiddish Book Center’s Great Jewish Books Teacher Resources is an ever-growing collection of textual, audio, and visual materials designed to support those who teach modern Jewish literature and culture at the secondary school level and above.
-The materials are organized into resource kits, each one exploring a thought-provoking text or theme.
+Created by teachers for teachers, the Yiddish Book Center’s Great Jewish Books Teacher Resources is an ever-growing collection of textual, audio, and visual materials designed to support those who want to teach modern Jewish literature and culture at secondary schools, universities, and elsewhere.
+The materials on this site are organized into resource kits, each one exploring a thought-provoking text or theme.
 Each kit includes primary and secondary sources—including poems, photographs, audio recordings, film excerpts, and songs—as well as a guide to using them in the classroom, making it easy for teachers to enrich and expand their curricula.